yodaos-project/yoda-book/en/guidance/03-lightd.md

 ### Custom lighting effects animation

-Built-in implementation of breathing lights and gradient animation, let's talk about how to implement custom lighting effects animation.
+Lightd implements breathing lights and gradient effects, let's talk about how to implement custom lighting effects animation.

 The animation principle of the light is the same as the animation principle of the screen.
 We can use an LED light as a pixel point.
-We can refresh the brightness value of the LED light at a suitable rate to see the animation effect.
+We can refresh the color value of the LED light at a suitable rate to see the animation effect.

 Let's make a simple gradient animation: the brightness is ramped from 0 to 255.